V-Kudryashov/MapSensor/README.md

 - `MapSensorComponentEditor.cs` - editor script.
 - `MapCamera.cs` - abstract class that you should implement.
 Provided example contains simple implementation of this class: `HeightmapCamera.cs`.
 ## Example
+In this example, the car is moving towards the target and avoiding the peaks of the terrain.
 ## Dependencies